-The key factor behind our forecast for Australian-region tropical storm activity in 2005/6 being close to average is the anticipated neutral effect of early austral summer SSTs in the Niño 4 region.
+The key factor behind our forecast for Australian-region tropical storm activity in 2007/8 being close to average is the anticipated neutral effect of early austral summer SSTs in the Niño 4 region.
 Average SSTs in this region lead to average atmospheric vertical wind shear over the Australian region during Austral summer; a condition favouring average tropical storm activity.
-Our current forecast SST anomaly (1975-2004 climatology) for October-November 2005 Niño 4 SST is 0.04±0.51°C. The forecast skill for this predictor is 46% (assessed using cross-validated hindcasts over the period 1975-2004).
+Our current forecast SST anomaly (1975-2006 climatology) for October-November 2007 Niño 4 SST is -0.24±0.51°C. The forecast skill for this predictor at this lead is 47% (assessed using cross-validated hindcasts over the period 1975-2006).